vippsas/access-token-api/README.md

 # Access token API guide

+Use the Access Token API to get an authorization token that can be used with Vipps MobilePay API requests.

-All Vipps API requests must include an `Authorization` header with a JSON Web Token (JWT), which we call the _access token_.
+All API requests must include an `Authorization` header with a JSON Web Token (JWT), which we call the _access token_.
 The Access token API allows you to get this token.

-To make requests to the Vipps APIs you need to:
+To make requests to the Vipps MobilePay APIs you need to:

 1. First make a request to
    [`POST: /accesstoken/get`](https://vippsas.github.io/vipps-developer-docs/api/access-token#tag/Authorization-Service/operation/fetchAuthorizationTokenUsingPost)